POWYS

 Trefriw Woollen Mills, Conwy Valley LL27 ONQ

 Originally the site of a water-powered fulling mill, or pandy, the present building dates from the 1960s.
-The machinery is powered by a Boving hydro-electic turbine dating from the 1940s.
-Traditional methods of production are used for Welsh bedspreads, tweeds and travelling rugs.
-Museum of carding engines, mules, etc
+The machinery is powered by a Boving hydro-electic turbine dating from the 1947.
+Weavers of traditional Welsh tapestry bedspreads and fabric, travelling rugs & tweeds.

 Location – In centre of Trefriw, on B5106 Betws-y-Coed to Conwy road, about 5 miles N of Betws-y-Coed.
 Grid reference: SH 780 631